AustinOsti/SelfProjects_Scrap-Results/README.md

 1. Open the Betanalysis spreadsheet.
 2. Place the curser after the last occupied row.
 3. Copy the converted data in the Result Data box of the JSON to HTML convertor website and paste it at the cusror position in the Bet analysis spreadsheet.

+# To Generate Bet List
+1. To generate the raw data, make sure that you select the current date in the date picker.
+2. At the command prompt: npm run bets.
+3. Follow the rest of the steps as above.